 Please view the Anonymous Alerts Overview Video for help on how to report.

 PREVNet brings together researchers and national organizations to enhance awareness, build research capacity, assess bullying problems and promote evidence-based programs and effective policies across Canada.
 A wealth of resources for educators, parents, kids and teens is available.

 Cybertip.ca is Canada's national tip line for reporting the online sexual exploitation of children.
 It is a charitable organization dedicated to the safety of all children.

 Kids Help Phone

-Provides toll-free, 24-hour, bilingual and anonymous phone counselling to young people.
+Kids Help Phone provides toll-free, 24-hour, bilingual and anonymous phone counseling to young people.
 Includes details of the helpline number and the ability to post questions online and web response by a Kids Help Phone counsellor.

 Royal Canadian Mounted Police, Internet Safety Resources

 This website includes information on internet safety, cyber bullying, social networking, online scams and fraud, child exploitation and Internet safety for youth.

 TCDSB Suspension and Expulsion Policy